Standley Handcrafted Candle Making Kit

 Placing the wicks.
-You should have two cotton wicks for the smaller 6oz tins, and two large
+You should have two cotton wicks for the smaller 6oz tins (one each), and two large

-wood wicks for the larger 8oz tins.
-For the wood wicks you want to place the wood inside the
+wood wicks for the larger 8oz tins (One each).
+For the wood wicks you want to place one wood inside the

 metal tab and place a wick sticker on the bottom of the metal tab.